 Housing costs in Lake Stevens are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Washington.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Lake Stevens is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Lake Stevens is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Lake Stevens who work in office and administrative support (13.35%), sales jobs (12.67%), and management occupations (11.07%).
+Lake Stevens is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Lake Stevens is a city of sales and office workers, professionals, and managers.
+There are especially a lot of people living in Lake Stevens who work in office and administrative support (14.85%), sales jobs (11.54%), and management occupations (10.73%).

 Also of interest is that Lake Stevens has more people living here who work in computers and math than 95% of the places in the US.

-The education level of Lake Stevens citizens is a little higher than the average for US cities and towns: 22.24% of adults in Lake Stevens have at least a bachelor's degree.
+The population of Lake Stevens overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Lake Stevens, 23.96% have at least a bachelor's degree.

 The most common language spoken in Lake Stevens is English.
 Other important languages spoken here include Spanish and Tagalog.